 Chief Visual Trial Strategist, Senior Jury Consultant

-In addition to his work at The Focal Point, Chris has taught for the National Institute of Trial Advocacy and remains an active member of the State Bar of California.
-An accomplished author, he collaborated with The Focal Point’s founder, Andy Spingler, on Packaging and Presenting Your Case to Win, published by the CEB, and wrote Creating Winning Trial Strategies and Graphics and Powerful Deliberations: Putting It All Together For the Jury, as well as co-authoring The Trial War Room Handbook: Effective Strategies From the Trenches, all published by the American Bar Association, and lauded as definitive works in the field.
+Chris is an accomplished author, he wrote Creating Winning Trial Strategies and Graphics and Powerful Deliberations: Putting It All Together For the Jury, as well as co-authoring The Trial War Room Handbook: Effective Strategies From the Trenches, all published by the American Bar Association, and all lauded as definitive works in their respective fields.
 Chris has been a featured presenter at programs including those sponsored by the State Bar of California, the Virginia Trial Lawyers Association, the Texas State Bar, the National Association of Criminal Defense Counsel, the California Continuing Education of the Bar (CEB), the American Bar Association, and Law Seminars International.

 He is a graduate of the University of Chicago Law School and serves as The Focal Point’s general counsel.
 Chris lives in California with his wife, Jill, and their three children.
 Chris is also a co-owner of Oakland’s Linden Street Brewery, where he promises to buy a beer for any client who stops by.

 “[R]emember that simplicity is complex...but one could have learned this from a glow-worm.”